 - Metal braces.
 These are the most common type of braces.
 Kids can choose fun, bright-colored bands.

 - Clear or tooth-colored braces.
 Braces and brackets used in ceramic braces are tooth-colored, making them less apparent than those used in metal braces.

 - Lingual braces.
-Unlike regular braces, lingual braces are attached to the interior of the teeth, also making them less noticeable.
+Since lingual braces are attached to the interior of the teeth, they are also less noticeable than conventional braces.

 Invisalign straightens teeth using a series of transparent trays, commonly known as aligners.
 Your teeth will gradually realign as you place them in the tailored trays.
 Every two weeks, you'll get new trays.

 In addition to increasing your risk for periodontal disease and similar conditions, chewing with crooked teeth can stress your body out and result in chronic headaches and neck pain.
 With crowded teeth, your jaw must work extra hard to break down the food in your mouth, eventually overloading it.
 Furthermore, discomfort in your jaw often spreads to other areas of your brain since your jaw is related to the trigeminal nerve, which controls the sensations in your entire face.
 This discomfort causes chronic headaches and neck pain.

 A straight smile is the opposite of crowded teeth, which cause periodontal disease, persistent migraines, and neck strain.
 Are you curious about what Invisalign and braces can do for you?
 Arrange a free consultation by calling 808-748-4985.